 Corgis shed heavily and blow their double coat twice a year, in the spring and the fall, and continue to shed moderately throughout the year.

 But before that deters you, let’s take a closer look at how the Corgi’s coat evolved and how to manage their coat to minimize shedding.

-Historical documents record the Pembroke Welsh Corgi as early as 1100 CE when Flemish weavers traveled with their dogs into Wales.
+Historical documents record the Corgi as early as 1100 CE when Flemish weavers traveled with their dogs into Wales.
 Corgi folklore paints a sweet picture of fairies who used the Corgi as war horses for the Fey.
 I know this doesn’t have much to do with shedding, but it’s a fun Corgi tale!

 While the Corgi is small (under 30 pounds), it’s a working pup.
 You wouldn’t expect it but they are very agile and quick, which is why they were used for herding.

 The Corgi is a hearty breed with compact stature and a long history of herding livestock in a variety of outdoor environments.
 Corgis have double coats which help protect them and keep their body temperature regulated.
 Double coats can produce more loose fur than single coats.